Optiva: History

-Optiva was founded in 1999 as Redknee Solutions by then CEO, Lucas Skoczkowski, and four other co-founders.
-The company expanded into Europe in 2000 and opened R&D facilities in Pune, India in 2004.
-It was later listed on the London AIM Index in 2007 and on the Toronto Stock Exchange in 2008.
+Optiva was founded in 1999 as Redknee Solutions by Lucas Skoczkowski and four other founders.
+After expanding into Europe the following year and opening R&D facilities in India in 2004, It was later listed on the London AIM Index in 2007 and on the Toronto Stock Exchange in 2008.

-In 2017 ESW Capital took control of the company, removing the CEO, Lucas Skoczkowski, and replacing him with Danielle Royston from ESW Capital.

-Redknee Solutions was then rebranded as Optiva on Jan 16, 2018.
-The rebranding effort was completed on April 5, 2018.
+After taking control of the company in 2017, ESW Capital removed Skoczkowski as CEO, replacing him with Danielle Royston.
+In 2020, two years after being rebranded as Optiva, it made the decision to redeem its preferred shares, causing ESW to lose control and leading to Royston's resignation as CEO.

-In July 2020, Optiva made the decision to redeem its preferred shares.
-As a result, ESW lost control of the company, and Danielle Royston resigned as CEO.
-In August, at the annual and special meeting, the shareholders approved to ratify the adoption of the company's shareholder rights plan and to approve the unallocated options available under the company's stock option plan.
+In August 2020, at the annual and special meeting, the shareholders approved to ratify the adoption of the company's shareholder rights plan and to approve the unallocated options available under the company's stock option plan.
+In December, John Giere was named president and CEO of Optiva.

-In December 2020, John Giere was named president and CEO of Optiva.
-Robert Stabile, Chairman of the Optiva Board since 2017, is the CEO as of May 2024.
+In May 2024, Robert Stabile became Chairman and CEO of Optiva after serving as Chairman of its Board for seven years.
+On December 31, 2025, Qvantel completed the purchase of the firm.